 Obtain new coverage before you notify your current auto insurance provider of your request to cancel your policy, you must never allow a lapse.

-In addition, once you let them know that you are cancelling, they should send you a refund no later than 60 days after the cancellation date.
+Also, once you let them know that you are canceling, they should send you a refund no later than 60 days after the cancellation date.

 Difference between Car Insurance Cancellation and Non-Renewal